linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 11.11.2022 (announcement Biospreed)
+- It is now possible to register on #Biospreed with Discord. 🚀

+### 11.11.2022 (announcement Biospreed)
 - We are currently working on enabling you to register on **Biospreed** with your Google account in the future.

 ### 11.11.2022 (announcement Biospreed)